Check out these four major reasons for investors to get excited about the esports sector, which is poised to be a US$1 billion industry.

-In addition to the professional gamers who attract both fans and revenue, has picked up on the recent hype that surrounds the industry.
-YouTube is known for hosting a wide variety of videos that feature individual gamers or esports teams playing some of the most popular video games.
+In addition to the professional esports players who attract both fans and revenue, social media has picked up on the recent hype that surrounds the industry.
+YouTube is known for hosting a wide variety of videos that feature individual gamers or an esports team playing some of the most popular video games.

 Chris Overholt, CEO of OverActive Media, added to the conversation by saying that the top players in the industry have built enduring leagues and franchises that rest on the pillar of constant innovation and have the ability to adapt with changing times, allowing for an industry that does not have room to falter.